 The Martin Lab at UMass Amherst

-Craig, Elvan, Kithmie, Amin, Ruptanu, Will, Julia, and Amelia - is excited about all things RNA.
-We strive to understand mechanism in the complex process of transcription, and we exploit our deep mechanistic understandings towards improving applications of the model enzyme T7 RNA polymerase.
-Specifically, we now aim to improve the enzymatic synthesis of RNA, to further enable researchers in fundamental RNA biology, biotechnology, and next generation RNA therapeutics.
-And we've got exciting new results coming out soon - stay tuned here!
+Craig, Kithmie, Amin, and Ruptanu - is excited about RNA and its applications (vaccines, but much more!).
+With our deep understanding of T7 RNA polymerase, we now aim to improve the enzymatic synthesis of RNA, to further enable researchers in fundamental RNA biology, biotechnology, and next generation RNA therapeutics.

 Contribute to Crowd-Sourcing Improvements